You might already know that Facebook ad targeting is the MOST critical success factor for Facebook ads.

 I’ll send you the PDF version to read later.

-What are the 2 most critical factors for Facebook ad targeting?
+Here’s the 2 most critical factors you need to master for successful Facebook ad targeting:

 Facebook’s detailed targeting is a feature that helps you look for and narrow your targeted audiences on Facebook.

 Get this right and you’ll be tapping into a group of people highly interested in your offering.

 Detailed targeting is one of the most popular features used for targeted Facebook advertising.
 So it’s important you know how to maximise it’s potential to get the most from any advertising campaign.